zzzeek/sqla_tutorial/presentation/index.rst

 SQLAlchemy consists of the Core and the ORM

-.. rst-class:: big-center

 .. image:: sqla_arch.png
     :align: center

 SQLAlchemy - Core
 =================================

-* Engine - a registry which provides connectivity to a particular database server.
+* Engine - a factory for database connections which are maintained by a connection pool
 * Dialect - interprets generic SQL and database commands in terms of a specific DBAPI and database backend.
 * Connection Pool - holds a collection of database connections in memory for